namu-labs-dev/Namu-Design-System/docs/blog/hydrate-cssinjs.en-US.md

 ## Where is the dynamic style?

-If you have checked the official website of Ant Design, you will find that Ant Design's components do not dynamically insert `<style />` to control styles, but use CSS files to control styles:
+If you have checked the official website of Namu Design, you will find that Namu Design's components do not dynamically insert `<style />` to control styles, but use CSS files to control styles:

 - <img width="376" alt="button" src="https://github.com/ant-design/ant-design/assets/5378891/82fc5e7a-8d68-4c37-b892-e75097f80ff8" />
 - <img width="480" alt="style" src="https://github.com/ant-design/ant-design/assets/5378891/ab31820e-6602-4421-9101-50cb70738058" />